 In this work, we have carried out the tachyonic instability of KN black holes in the EMS theory with a positive scalar coupling to Maxwell term.
-We adopted the hyperboloidal compactification technique to calculate the $(2+1)$-dimensional evolution of an initial linearized scalar [Eq.(\ref{ini-S})] located outside the outer horizon numerically.
-Consequently, we have obtained the a 3D threshold curve [$\log_{10}\alpha(a,Q)$] which describes a boundary surface between stable (lower region) and unstable (upper region) KN black holes.
+We adopted the hyperboloidal compactification technique to calculate the $(2+1)$-dimensional evolution of an initial linearized scalar located outside the outer horizon numerically.
+Consequently, we have obtained the 3D threshold curve [$\log_{10}\alpha(a,Q)$] which describes a boundary surface between stable (lower region) and unstable (upper region) KN black holes.
 Moreover, the high rotation enhances spontaneous scalarization.
-Also, the threshold curve decreases rapidly as $a$ increases and hits the $\alpha$-axis in the nonrotating limit of $a\rightarrow0$.
+Also, the threshold curve decreases rapidly as $a$ increases and hits the $\alpha$ axis in the nonrotating limit of $a\rightarrow0$.
 The computation including nonlinear effects are expected to quench the tachyonic instability and lead to constructing scalarized KN black holes.

 Before finishing, we wish to mention some prospects of this work.
-Recently, D. D Doneva \textit{et al}. \cite{Doneva:2020kfv} has investigated the spin-induced scalarization of Kerr black hole in the ESGB theory with a massive scalar and then, S. J. Zhang~\cite{Zhang:2021btn} has discussed the Kerr black hole in the dynamical Chern-Simons gravity with a massive scalar.
+Recently, Doneva \textit{et al}. \cite{Doneva:2020kfv} investigated the spin induced scalarization of Kerr black hole in the ESGB theory with a massive scalar, and then Zhang~\cite{Zhang:2021btn} has discussed the Kerr black hole in the dynamical Chern-Simons gravity with a massive scalar.
 It is interesting to generalize our work by introducing a massive scalar.
 There may be richer physics involved in studying of the dynamics and the fate of the KN black holes.
-In addition, other promising direction is to construct the scalarized KN black holes in the EMS theory explicitly.
+In addition, another promising direction is to construct the scalarized KN black holes in the EMS theory explicitly.

 This work is supported by National Key R$\&$D Program of China (Grant No. 2020YFC2201400).
-D. C. Zou acknowledges financial support from Outstanding young teacher programme from Yangzhou University, No. 137050368.
-M. Y. Lai acknowledges financial support from the Initial Research Foundation of Jiangxi Normal University.
+D. C. Z acknowledges financial support from Outstanding Young Teacher Programme from Yangzhou University, No. 137050368.
+M. Y. L acknowledges financial support from the Initial Research Foundation of Jiangxi Normal University.